The worst thing you can do to a team of experts is make them explain themselves in a language designed for amateurs.

 Make your project templates freeing, not restrictive.

-The less common, rigid, or more freeform projects can still be templated as long as the template is purely logistical.
-Track what matters for the sake of billing milestones, contract terms, and generally being punctual.
+The less common, less rigid, and more freeform projects can still be templated as long as the template is purely logistical.
+Track what matters for the sake of billing milestones and contract terms.
 Leave the rest up to the experts doing the work.

 Calendar events with notes, a project management tool, dedicated Slack threads, whatever.
 Just make sure everyone can go to the same place and see what the expectations are.
 Project management tools are references, not crutches.
-If you think a project management tool is going to make work happen more easily, you’re delusional and avoiding the real problems.
+If you think a project management tool is going to make work easier, you’re delusional and avoiding the real problems.

 Practitioners, especially hackers, tend to thrive with autonomy and room to experiment.
 Ask me how I know.

-Learn to tell upper management to fuck off, politely.
+Learn to tell upper management to back off, politely.

 Get desired end states from them, not dumb shit like “number of projects completed” or “number of tools integrated into methodology”.
 Ask them what they want to be able to say was accomplished.